ComScore

 • Time Commitment: 35 minutes

 There’s breakfast coffee and brunch coffee…and then there’s party coffee.
-With brown sugar whiskey syrup and more whiskey (because why not), we think we know where this drink stands.
+With brown sugar whiskey syrup and more whiskey (because why not), I think I know where this drink stands.
+Follow recipe creator Jessica Merchant's lead and crown them with coconut whipped cream.

 5. Golden Green Goddess Margaritas